 In the case the mother dies, you can always try and find a surrogate.
 Now, this process is a very delicate one, and you should be prepared to be on high alert.

-First, find a surrogate that has babies who are a couple days younger or older than your hamster babies.
-After finding the mother, take nesting material from her nest and wrap around your babies.
-And yes, it’s extremely difficult to find such a surrogate mother.
+First, find a surrogate that has babies who are a couple of days younger or older than your hamster babies.
+After finding the mother, take nesting material from her nest and wrap it around your babies.
+And yes, it's extremely difficult to find such a surrogate mother.
 Professional ethical breeders may have such a mother in a different cage or can contact other breeders for help.

 The first thing you’ll want to do is wipe all the birthing process residue off the babies.
 To do this, wrap the babies in a clean cloth towel and rub the towel gently.
 If you don’t, the new mother might sense their not her kids and perceive them as threats.

 In doing so, you’re tricking the surrogate into thinking your hamster babies are her’s.
 And finally, distract her with a treat for long enough, so, you can place your hamster babies in the nest with her’s.

 Caring for orphaned/rejected newborn pups yourself

 At this point, the chances the hamster babies survive are very small.
 But in the case of an absolute emergency, you can try to do the following: